Propose a New Education Abroad Program

 - Review our general policies and procedures and, if you propose a Custom Program, our custom program procedures.

-When you are ready to start a new proposal, contact our Director, Matthew Yates, and Custom Programs Specialist, Krista Miller.
+When you are ready to start a new proposal, contact our Custom Programs Specialist, Krista Miller.
 We are more than willing to brainstorm ideas and consider program options.

 Please note that all new programs must gain approval from the Office of Global Affairs.
 New programs generally take at least nine months to one year from proposal to student mobility, so plan ahead!